 What is the difference between a reverse mortgage and a normal home mortgage in retirement?

-You take out a traditional loan of any kind, whether a personal loan or a home loan, you will need to make regular monthly instalments to the lender in order to pay back the loan.
+You take out a traditional loan of any kind, whether a personal loan, student loan, or a home loan, you will need to make regular monthly instalments to the lender in order to pay back the loan.
 If you’re considering a normal mortgage, try this mortgage calculator.
 In the case of a reverse mortgage, the reverse mortgage lender makes payments to you, based on the value of your house.
 You can take receipt of your money in one of many ways.
 From taking a lump sum payout upfront, to making the money available as a line of credit.
 Or even as an ongoing payment on a monthly term basis.

 How do I qualify?